Will Your Military Pension Be Divided in Divorce?

 If you are getting a military divorce and are a resident of Rhode Island, how you divide benefits and pensions will differ from a civilian divorce.
 Although a military pension may be marital property, depending on the circumstances, the military might not distribute it.

-Military Benefits in a Divorce
+How Are Military Benefits Divided in a Divorce?

 To calculate how military benefits are divided, a judge will factor in the duration of the marriage and military overlap as well as the total number of years the spouse spent serving in the military.
-Additionally, the amount awarded will also be adjusted for future cost of living adjustments.
+Additionally, the amount awarded will also be adjusted for the future cost of living adjustments.

 That is why it is crucial to define the rate as the present rate.
 However, this cannot be done for active-duty personnel, so you will need a creative legal team to create a strategy to obtain the fairest results.

 Discuss the Details of Your Military Divorce with an Experienced Family Law Attorney Today!

 If you are getting a military divorce, these cases are often a bit more complicated than most others.
 To ensure it goes as smoothly as possible, you should act quickly and hire a knowledgeable legal advocate to assist you.